 What Are we all about?

 Throughout the conference, attendees will have the opportunity to meet professionals and students from a variety of locations and programs.
-Along with lectures and workshops, specific networking events will be planned during the weekend.
+Along with lectures and workshops, specific networking opportunities will be planned during the event.
 Join us for good talks, good company, and a good time!

-This year we will be featuring speakers like Reid Schlegel from Frog Design, Carter Agvent from Timberland, Insiyah Shahpurwalla from Photoshops 25 under 25, Andrea Pippins Graphic Design, and Mario Zucca Illustration just to name a few.
+Last year we featured speakers like Reid Schlegel from Frog Design, Carter Agvent from Cole Haan, Insiyah Shahpurwalla from Photoshops 25 under 25, Andrea Pippins Graphic Design, and Mario Zucca Illustration just to name a few.
 Check them and more out below!

 Reid Schlegel is Industrial Designer II at Frog Design, NYC and artist.
 He is famous for his sketches, illustrations, renderings, and other artwork posted to his Instagram page.
 He is an alum of Virginia Polytechnic Institute and State University where as a student was the IDSA Southern District Student Merit Award winner in 2012.
 Check out some of his work by clicking the button below!

 Carter is an industrial designer who's had the opportunity to work with Fortune 500 companies such as Comcast, Rubbermaid, Armstrong, Timberland, and Currently Cole Haan.
 Through these projects, He has gained knowledge in industrial design processes and materials while improving his skills, such as product Design, Adobe Creative Suite, 3D rendering, research, leadership, teamwork, and concept sketching.
 Carter will also be part of the student panel.

 Richard is an internationally experienced industrial designer who manages customer training at Luxion, makers of KeyShot.
 He has worked with customers in nearly every industry ranging from aerospace to consumer electronics, and is based in Brooklyn, NYC.

 Andrea Pippins is a designer, illustrator, and educator who began harnessing